+Operating in a highly regulated environment where safety and security are paramount, sustainability is integral to our business.
 Our sustainability initiatives are driven by our Passion to Delight and the desire to deliver long-term value to our stakeholders.
-We regularly engage with our stakeholders to identify material aspects that guide our decision making.
+We regularly engage with our stakeholders to identify material issues that guide our decision making.
 Multiple channels, both formal and informal, are available for dialogue with our stakeholders.
-We believe working collaboratively with external stakeholders brings together the expertise and passion of individual organisations to create a greater collective impact on the environment and society we serve.
+We believe working collaboratively with external stakeholders brings together the expertise and passion of individual organisations to create a greater collective impact on the environment and the community we serve.